ravikishore4756/Naper/README.md

 # Naper

-This repo contains some important links.
+This repo contains some important links which are helpful in learning JavaScript.